Zionism for Millennials

-DISCLAIMER: Hadassah is not affiliated with the featured speakers who participate in the Defining Zionism series, or with their affiliated organizations.
+DISCLAIMER: Hadassah is not affiliated with the featured speakers who participate in the Discussing/Defining Zionism series, or with their affiliated organizations.
 The opinions and viewpoints expressed by the speakers do not necessarily reflect Hadassah’s positions and Hadassah does not endorse or make any representations regarding the speaker or information presented by such speaker.

 Join Chloé Valdary as she discusses the following topics:

 (video captioning available using the CC button on the video)

 Chloé Valdary talks about the dignity of difference and ways the Jewish people contribute to the rest of civilization, and the relevance of exile, Exodus, and empowerment in the 21st century.WATCH ›